 The Celebration of the Goddess and Saint

 The hardest evidence of a mixture of the goddess and the saint is the date of February 1st.
 This is the Celtic festival day of Imbolc, which was an important event that included much worship of the goddess Brigid.
 That same date is when the annual Saint Brigid Feast Day takes place.
 The Irish still celebrate this day.
 As part of the festivities, they make Saint Brigid’s crosses (St. Brigid) of rushes or reeds (Goddess Brigid) and put them in houses for protection and luck (both).
-The cross, one of Brigid’s most important symbols, looks very much like the swastika motif, which ancient proto-Germanic people used as a symbol of life, fortune and blessings.
+The cross, one of Brigid’s most important symbols, looks very much like the swastika motif, which ancient proto-Germanic people used as a symbol of life, fortune, and blessingsResurgence of Paganism

 Resurgence of Paganism

 Hundreds of years passed since the Celtic goddess Brigid converted to sainthood.
 And yet, her worshippers had maintained many of her goddess qualities.
-Because Ireland was separate from mainland Europe, they were able to keep some their own culture and practices intact.
+Because Ireland was separate from mainland Europe, they were able to keep some of their own culture and practices intact.
 Therefore, even the nature of their worship still had Pagan aspects.

 Wells of Resistance